Harry Golden was a blogger “ahead of his time…”

 The masthead on the first Israelite showed a menorah and a Torah.
 Under it Harry wrote: “To Break Down the Walls of Misunderstanding – And to Build Bridges of Good Will.”

-Which is not a bad goal at all, especially today.
+Not a bad goal at all, especially today.

-And that’s including but not limited to some long-ago history:
+That’s including but not limited to some long-ago history:

 He tells us things we don’t know, he gives a new look to things we do know, and he makes us think about things that we know but have avoided thinking about.